Transportation in Thailand | Getting Around Chiang Mai: Songtaews, Tuktuks & More

 Buying a used reliable motorbike will usually cost in the $400-800 range.
 Craigslist isn’t the institution in Thailand that it is in the U.S., so purchases are usually made in the many small businesses which repair and sell motorbikes.

 You can buy new or used, with the obvious pros and cons of the reliability of a new car versus the lower cost of a used car.
 If you buy used, you can buy from a dealer or private party.
 One advantage to the private party option is you can plug into the expat network and buy from a native English speaker, perhaps making you more comfortable.
-No tax if pp?
+Let us know if you're looking to drive a car in Thailand and we will connect you with our recommended renters and dealers.

 Auto Insurance - Car and Motorbike Insurance for Under $20